MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

       - `String sessionId`: Optional; ID of the session to be updated (this or _session_ is required)
       - `Session session`: Optional; session to be updated (this or _sessionId_ is required)
       - `MediaStream stream`: Optional; media stream to update the session's outgoing media to (this supercedes deviceId(s))
-      - `String | Null videoDeviceId`: Optional; `string` for desired device ID, `null` for system default, `undefined` will not touch this media type on the session (superceded by `stream` option)\*
+      - `String | True | Null videoDeviceId`: Optional; `string` for desired device ID, `true` for sdk default, `null` for system default, `undefined` will not touch this media type on the session (superceded by `stream` option)\*
-      - `String | Null audioDeviceId`: Optional; `string` for desired device ID, `null` for system default, `undefined` will not touch this media type on the session (superceded by `stream` option)\*
+      - `String | True | Null audioDeviceId`: Optional; `string` for desired device ID, `true` for sdk default, `null` for system default, `undefined` will not touch this media type on the session (superceded by `stream` option)\*

 `sdk.updateDefaultDevices(options)` - Update the SDK's default device IDs
   - parameters
     - `Object options`: Optional
       - `String | Null videoDeviceId`: Optional; Set the default video device ID. `string` for desired device ID, `null` for system default, `undefined` will not update the video device ID\*
       - `String | Null audioDeviceId`: Optional; Set the default audio device ID. `string` for desired device ID, `null` for system default, `undefined` will not update the audio device ID\*
-      - `String outputDeviceId`: Optional; Set the default output device ID. `string` for desired device ID, `undefined` will not update the output device ID.
-NOTE: system default output devices are _not supported_.
-A valid `outputDeviceId` must be passed in to avoid errors\*
+      - `String | Null outputDeviceId`: Optional; Set the default output device ID. `string` for desired device ID, `null` for system default, `undefined` will not update the output device ID\*
       - `Boolean updateAcitveSessions`: Optional; If set to `true`, all active sessions will have their media updated to match the new defaults (if provided)\*

 `sdk.setVideoMute(options) : Promise<void>` - Mute or unmute outgoing video on a session. *Note: this will only work on video sessions and does not affect screen sharing.*
 - parameters
   - `Object options`: Required
     - `String id`: Required; The id of the session for which you would like to mute or unmute video.
     - `Boolean mute`: Required; If true, outgoing video track will be cleaned up.
 If there are no other tracks using the camera, the camera will be turned off.
-If false, a new video track will be created an send to the other participants.
+If false, a new video track will be created and sent to the other participants.
 This will reactivate the camera if it is not already in use.
-    - `String unmuteDeviceId`: Optional; If provided, it will unmute the video and use the camera device passed in.
-If not provided, it will use the sdk `defaultVideoDeviceId`\*
+    - `String | True | null unmuteDeviceId`: Optional; If provided, it will unmute the video and use the camera device passed in (`string` for desired device ID, `true` for sdk default, `null` for system default).
+If not provided, it will use the sdk `defaultVideoDeviceId` and fallback to system default\*. **Note:** if muting, this option is ignored.

-`sdk.setAudioMute(options) : Promise<void>` - Mute or unmute going audio on a session.
+`sdk.setAudioMute(options) : Promise<void>` - Mute or unmute outgoing audio on a session.
 - parameters
   - `Object options`: Required
     - `String id`: Required; The id of the session for which you would like to mute or unmute audio.
     - `Boolean mute`: Required; If true, outgoing audio will not be heard by other participants.
 If false, outgoing audio will be re-enabled.
-    - `String unmuteDeviceId`: Optional; If provided _and_ there is not an active audio stream, it will unmute the audio and use the microphone device passed in.
-If not provided, it will use the sdk `defaultAudioDeviceId`\*
+    - `String | True | null unmuteDeviceId`: Optional; If provided, it will unmute the audio and use the microphone device passed in (`string` for desired device ID, `true` for sdk default, `null` for system default).
+If not provided, it will unmute the current audio track.
+If there is not an active audio track, it will use the sdk `defaultAudioDeviceId` and fallback to system default\*. **Note:** if muting, this option is ignored.

 `sdk.acceptPendingSession(id) : void` - Accept an incoming RTC session proposal.
 Should be called automatically for outbound calls.
 - parameters